rahulelex/agv_patroling/README.md

 ### Robot should be in state that it can navigate to any goal position.

 ## To start patroling user need to follow two steps.
-### 1. Run agv-patrol.launch file and give agv name and map name as an argument.
+### 1. Run agv_patrol.launch file and give agv name and map name as an argument.
-### 2..
-Then publish goal position on topic /patrol to start patroling.
+### 2. Then publish goal position on topic /patrol to start patroling.

 ## Additional feature
 ### You can publish another goal point again on topic /patrol.
-Then after completing complete round, robot will start patroling from starting position to newly goal point provided.
+Then after completing complete round, robot will start patroling from starting position to newly published goal point.